padlet/imgursort/README.md

 4. Output the sorted images in sorted order in an HTML file.
 (Look at `example/imgursort.html` if you need a reference).

+The output should be an HTML file -- `imgursort.html`.

+## Process

+### Questions

+If you have any, create an issue in your repo and mention @coffeebite or @quekshuy to bring it to our attention.

+### Submission

+Email us at tech@padlet.com with a link to your repo once you're done.
+(Make sure that you've invited us to your repo if it's private).
+Feel free to hassle us if we have not acknowledged receipt.

+Your README.md file should contain the following:

+* Dependencies that we might need to install so your executable works
+* Limitations should they exist
+* Assumptions you have made
+* Any information you would find useful for us to know

+### Time limit

+As a guideline it should take you between 3 - 4 hours to finish the exercise, but don't be nervous if it's taking you longer.
+We took a long time in the beginning too.

 ## Resources